swisscom/dopv/README.md

 Please note that disk database file is created if it does not exist.

 #### Logging
 By default `dopv` logs messages with `INFO` level and higher to standard output.
 In order to log to a file `-l` can be specified.
 The `-v` option is used to set a different log threshold.
-Following is an example of logging everything (`DEBUG` and above) into `/tmp/dopv.log`:
+Following is an example of logging everything (`DEBUG` and above) into `/tmp/dopv.log` during plan deployment:
 ```
-$ dopv -p  /tmp/pdisks.yaml -d /tmp/pdisks.yaml -l /tmp/dopv.log -v debug
+$ dopv -l /tmp/dopv.log -v debug deploy -p /tmp/plan.yaml -d /tmp/disks.yaml
 ```

 ## Plan